Andy4495/Weather_Sensors_SWI2C/README.md

 myBME280.readDeviceID();  // Should return the 8-bit value 0x60
 ```

+All sensors also support the `getSWI2CObject()` method.
+This returns a pointer to the underlying `SWI2C` object and its available [public methods][5].
+This could be useful in certain debugging and other specialized situations.

 The constructors have default values for the I2C_Address.
 If your device is configured with its address select pins tied to ground, you can call the constructor without the I2C_Address and just include the sda_pin and scl_pin parameters.
 The default 7-bit I2C addresses are:

 - TMP007: `0x40`